Blue is the Warmest Colour

 - Butch Lesbian: Emma's girlfriend Sabine.

-- Diary: Clémentine's one narrate the story.
+- Diary: Clémentine's diary entries narrate the story.

 - Fag Hag: Subverted as Clémentine, Valentin's friend, is herself lesbian.